-This document assumes that the MPLS WG will select not more than one solution for the encoding of ISD and not more than one solution for the encoding of PSD.
+This document assumes that the MPLS WG will select a single solution for the encoding of ISD and not more than one solution for the encoding of PSD.

 2.1.
 Scopes

 A network action may need to be processed by every node along the path or some subset of the nodes along its path.
 Some of the scopes that an action may have are: